simonambridge/Oracle_to_Cassandra/README.md

 ----------- ---------------------------------------- ------------ ------------------------------ ------------------------- --
        1500 2011 Interiors Blvd                      99236        South San Francisco            California                US
 </pre>
-What country is that in?
+And column CO value is "US" - I wonder what country that is in?
 <pre>
 SQL> select * from countries where country_id='US';